TheExpertApprentice/grc-risk-management/mitigation-strategies.md

 **Conditions that must be satisfied:**
 - The **knock-on impact** of terminating the activity (lost opportunity, dependency on it elsewhere) is assessed and documented.
-- Where the activity is essential and cannot truly be terminated, this response is **invalid** — the risk must instead be treated and escalated.
+- Where the activity is essential and cannot truly be terminated, this option is **invalid**.
+In such cases, the risk must instead be treated and escalated.

 **Endorsement authority:**
 - Termination of a **strategic** activity or programme: decided by the **EMC** and reported to **Council** via the Audit & Risk Committee.